Collaborating to Create a Community District Around Polar Park

 The PPP sought out land development consultants with the manpower and local expertise for the complex and high-profile project.

 For its role in the redevelopment, Bohler’s entire Massachusetts-based team rallied behind the PPP’s goals and vision.
-They created an extended internal team of master planners, civil engineers, and landscape architects from across Bohler’s offices.
-Together, they were fiercely engaged in collaborating with the PPP and the project team to move the project forward.
+They created an integrated team of master planners, civil engineers, and landscape architects from across Bohler’s offices.
+By including the perspectives of each discipline from the start, Bohler streamlined the design process, collaborating seamlessly with the PPP and the project team to move the project forward.

 Refining Master Plans and Building Consensus for the Ballpark District